HL7/bulk-data/input/pagecontent/authorization.md

   <li>Attempt to verify the JWK using the key identified in step 3.</li>
 </ol>

+To retrieve the keys from a JWKS URL in step 1 or step 2, a FHIR authorization server issues a HTTP GET request that URL to obtain a JWKS response.
+For example, if a client has registered a JWKS URL of https://client.example.com/path/to/jwks.json, the server retrieves the client's JWKS with a GET request for that URL, including a header of `Accept: application/json`.

 If an error is encountered during the authentication process, the server SHALL respond with an `invalid_client` error as defined by the [OAuth 2.0 specification](https://tools.ietf.org/html/rfc6749#section-5.2).